Barclays: Rate-fixing scandal

 In June 2012, as a result of an international investigation, Barclays Bank was fined a total of £290 million (US$450 million) for manipulating the daily settings of London Interbank Offered Rate (Libor) and the Euro Interbank Offered Rate (Euribor).
 The United States Department of Justice and Barclays officially agreed that "the manipulation of the submissions affected the fixed rates on some occasions".
-The bank was found to have made 'inappropriate submissions' of rates which formed part of the Libor and Euribor setting processes, sometimes to make a profit, and other times to make the bank look more secure during the financial crisis.
+The bank was found to have made 'inappropriate submissions' of rates which formed part of the Libor and Euribor setting processes, sometimes to make a profit, and other times to make the bank look more secure during the 2008 financial crisis.
 This happened between 2005 and 2009, as often as daily.

 The BBC said revelations concerning the fraud were "greeted with almost universal astonishment in the banking industry."
 The UK's Financial Services Authority (FSA), which levied a fine of £59.5 million ($92.7 million), gave Barclays the biggest fine it had ever imposed in its history.
 The FSA's director of enforcement described Barclays' behaviour as "completely unacceptable", adding "Libor is an incredibly important benchmark reference rate, and it is relied on for many, many hundreds of thousands of contracts all over the world."
 The bank's chief executive Bob Diamond decided to give up his bonus as a result of the fine.
 Liberal Democrat politician Lord Oakeshott criticised Diamond, saying: "If he had any shame he would go.
 If the Barclays board has any backbone, they'll sack him."
 The US Department of Justice has also been involved, with "other financial institutions and individuals" under investigation.

 On 2 July 2012, Marcus Agius resigned from the chairman position following the interest rate rigging scandal.
 On 3 July 2012, Bob Diamond resigned with immediate effect, leaving Marcus Agius to fill his post until a replacement is found.
 Within the space of a few hours, this was followed by the resignation of the Bank's chief operating officer, Jerry del Missier.
 Barclays subsequently announced that Antony Jenkins, its existing chief executive of Global Retail & Business Banking would become group chief executive on 30 August 2012.
 On 17 February 2014 the Serious Fraud Office charged three former bank employees with manipulating Libor rates between June 2005 and August 2007.
 Four employees were jailed in July 2016 for up to six-and-a-half years, with two others cleared after a retrial.

-US electricity market manipulation
+2010 to 2020

 In July 2013, US energy regulator the Federal Energy Regulatory Commission (FERC) ordered Barclays to pay £299 million fine penalty for attempting to manipulate the electricity market in the US.
 The fine by FERC relates to allegations in December 2008.

-Gold price manipulation

 In May 2014, the Financial Conduct Authority fined the bank £26 million over systems and controls failures, and conflict of interest in relation to the bank and its customers in connection to the gold fixing during the period 2004–2013, and for manipulation of the gold price on 28 June 2012.